drekka/StoryTeller/README.md

 });
 ```

 The block will only be executed if they currently active logging matches the key.
+This makes it a perfect way to handle larger and more complex logging situations.

+## Release vs Debug

+Story Teller is very much a Debug orientated logger.
+Is is not designed to be put into production apps.
+To that effect, it has a strip mode.
+Simply add this macro to your **Release** macro declarations and Story Teller will strip out all logging code, leaving your Release version a lean mean speed machine.

+Disable macro name: **`DISABLE_STORY_TELLER`**

 ## Performance

-Performance is a key issue for loggers because they are trying to avoid slowing down the program.
-Especially when not logging.
-Story Teller has made every attempt to keep things as fast as possible.
-Whilst the sophistocation of it's criteria may mean that it cannot compete with some of the more simpler frameworks, given todays processor speeds this may not be an issue.
+Generally speaking most loging frameworks optimize their logging decision making down to a set of booleans.
+This means they are fast, however it makes them relatively inflexible during the logging process.
+Hence the concept of log levels and class based criteria compromises but given you some basic control, but keeping this fast.

+Story Teller makes every attempt to keep things as fast as possible.
+But because of the more intensive decision making it does, it's unlikely to be able to compete with other loggers when dealing with large volumes of logging.
+But all things considered, would you really want to log that much anyway?

+Finally, given the performance of today's hardware, it's unlikely they Story Teller will slow down any software enough to cause a problem.